-- Corrections: Actions necessary to correct or repair procedure specific non-conformances.
-The acceptance criteria for method specific QC and protocols as well as the associated corrective actions are contained in the method specific SOPs, the Element LIMS Test Codes, and the Custom Analyses within individual Projects when there are project specific criteria.
+- Correction: Actions necessary to correct or repair analysis specific non-conformances.
+The acceptance criteria for method specific QC and protocols as well as the associated corrective actions are contained in the method specific SOPs.
 The analyst will most frequently be the one to identify the need for this action as a result of calibration checks and QC sample analysis.
 No significant action is taken to change behavior, process or procedure. - Corrective Action: The action taken is not only a correction made to the immediate event, but a change in process, procedure or behavior that is required to eliminate the causes of an existing nonconformity, defect, or other undesirable situation in order to prevent recurrence.